 - 1. Click Try Script on the workflow bar.
 The Try Script dialog box appears with the script you created selected in the Script list and the active profile selected in the Profile list.
 The VUser virtual user group is selected in the Usergroup group box. - 2.
-Configure settings as follows: - a) Enable the Visible client option so that the Browser Application Replay window will display the web page content.
+Configure settings as follows: - a) Select a Browser from the list: Internet Explorer, Mozilla Firefox, or Chrome. - b) Enable the Visible client option so that the browser Replay window will display the web page content.